gmnchamikara/gmnchamikara/README.md

 <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp;***About me ....***

-- 🔭 I’m currently working on Visio Innovation.
+- 🔭 I’m working at Visio Innovation, focusing on innovative software projects.
-- 🌱 I’m currently learning Javascript & C#.
+🌱 I’m currently learning JavaScript & C#.
-- 👯 I’m looking to collaborate on ...
+👯 I want to collaborate on international projects, especially in software engineering and artificial intelligence.
-- 🤔 I’m looking for help with ...
+🤔 I’m seeking help expanding into international markets and growing expertise in AI-driven solutions.
-- 💬 Ask me about anything related to software engineering.
+💬 Ask me about anything related to software engineering or AI.
-- 📫 How to reach me: ...
+📫 How to reach me: Connect with me on LinkedIn or call me at NuOne.
-- 😄 Pronouns: ...
+😄 Pronouns: He/Him.
-- ⚡ Fun fact: ...
+⚡ Fun fact: I'm a software genius who loves creating smart, innovative solutions!

 <div>